Health and Safety - Waste Disposal Procedures

 If asbestos is detected - do not allow others to enter the area until the item is dealt with.

 Handling (if absolutely unavoidable): Contact person(s) trained in asbestos removals work.
 DO NOT handle the material if you are not trained to do so.

-IMPORTANT - ALL chemical waste items MUST be properly identified and labelled, with persons name, the chemical identity and date.
+IMPORTANT - ALL chemical waste items MUST be properly identified and labelled with persons name and the chemical identity of the contents.

 Contact the Departmental Radiation Protection Supervisor (Dr Jon Duffy, room MAS 4.03, Tel. x22410) for the disposal of any radioactive source.
 The item(s) will be stored in a secure location until removal is arranged with a specialist contractor.

 IMPORTANT - Do not dispose of ANY radioactive materials in any other way.